YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/HCENTER.md

-This is necessary for interlace mode with variable beam counters.
+This is necessary for the interlace mode with variable beam counters.
 See [BEAMCON0](BEAMCON0.md) for when it affects chip outputs.
 See [HTOTAL](HTOTAL.md) for bits.